Deutsch: Echtheit / Español: Autenticidad / Português: Autenticidade / Français: Authenticité / Italiano: Autenticità

 Risks and Challenges

-- Counterfeiting: The presence of fake products in the market undermines brand trust and compromises safety.
+- Counterfeiting: The Presence of fake products in the market undermines brand trust and compromises safety.

-- False Claims: Misrepresentation of product quality or origins can lead to customer dissatisfaction and legal issues.
+- False Claims: Misrepresentation of product quality or origins can lead to Customer Dissatisfaction and legal issues.

 - Traceability Gaps: Inadequate tracking systems may make it difficult to verify the genuineness of materials or components.